mjdaoudi/MapsScrapper/README.md

 1. Import the necessary libraries and set up the logging level in the script.

-2. Define the `url` variable with the website URL you want to scrape data from.

-3. Specify the `regions` and `business_types` as the regions and business types you want to search for.
+2. Specify the `regions` and `business_types` as the regions and business types you want to search for.
 The script will generate combinations of these values and scrape data for each combination.

-4. Run the `main()` function by checking if the script is the main module.
+3. Run the `main()` function by checking if the script is the main module.
 This function will perform the following steps:

    a.
 Start the web scraping process for each combination of `regions` and `business_types`.